Stonehill Funded Gift Aid

 Need-Based Scholarships & Grants

 Need-based grants are tied to the family’s financial circumstances.
-With our commitment to the Holy Cross tradition of justice and access, most of Stonehill’s gift aid comes from the need-based Light and Hope Award.
+With our commitment to the Holy Cross tradition of justice and access, most of Stonehill’s gift aid comes from the Stonehill College Grant and Light & Hope Award.

 |NEED-BASED SCHOLARSHIPS & GRANTS|